wp-plugins/membership/readme.txt

 * Galleries
 * And **any content or functionality** (like forums!), via multiple different shortcodes

-And you can create two different levels of subscriptions.
+And you can create three different levels of subscriptions.
 For example you could:

 * Offer free memberships that turn into paid subscriptions after x days
 * Finite or indefinite subscriptions